Traditional Japanese Bamboo

 Step 10 – Secure With Rope

-Replace the string with a more sturdy, more attractive rope.
-Do this by crossing two pieces over on one side and securing them with a reef knot.
+Replace the string with more sturdy, more attractive rope.
+Do this by crossing two pieces over on one side and securing with a reef knot.
 Use string to neaten the ends if you wish.
 While you are doing this, use a spirit level to check that the horizontal faucet is straight.

 Step 11 – Place Pebbles